Camp Latham: History

-In 1861, during the American Civil War, Camp Latham was established by the 1st California Infantry under Col. James H. Carleton and the 1st California Cavalry under Lt.
+Camp Latham was established by the 1st California Infantry under Col. James H. Carleton and the 1st California Cavalry under Lt.
 Col. Benjamin F. Davis.
-Named for California Senator Milton S. Latham, the camp was the first staging area for the training of Union troops and their operations in Southern California.
-Camp Kellogg, which may have been extant for no more than a month, was named for John Kellogg, who organized the 5th California Infantry Regiment.
-The camp may have been first established when Company A of the First Infantry arrived at the site on September 22, 1861.
+It was named for U.S. Senator Milton S. Latham, and Camp Kellogg, which may have been extant for no more than a month, was named for John Kellogg, who organized the 5th California Infantry Regiment.
+Camp Latham may have been first established when Company A of the First Infantry arrived at the site on September 22, 1861.

 By October 2, the local pro-Union newspaper Semi-Weekly Southern News reported that "three lines of stages now run regularly between the city and Camp Latham."
-On October 19, 1861 the Nevada Democrat reported, "Camp Latham is the name given to the encampment of volunteers near Los Angeles, where there are now stationed 769 infantry and 454 cavalry, making 1,223 troops in all."
-Companies D, G, I of the 2nd California Volunteers and companies F, G, and H of the 4th California Volunteers were stationed at Camp Latham.
+On October 19, 1861 the Nevada Democrat newspaper reported, "Camp Latham is the name given to the encampment of volunteers near Los Angeles, where there are now stationed 769 infantry and 454 cavalry, making 1,223 troops in all."
+Companies D, G, I of the 2nd California Volunteers and companies F, G, and H of the 4th California Volunteers were among those units stationed at Camp Latham.

-Camp Kellogg was seemingly established February 4, 1862 with the contents of 26 wagons and the soldiers of companies C, E, F, G, and I of the Fifth Regiment, arrived from San Pedro.
+Camp Kellogg was seemingly founded February 4, 1862 with the contents of 26 wagons and the soldiers of companies C, E, F, G, and I of the Fifth Regiment, arrived from San Pedro.
 A Fifth Regiment correspondent reported: "Camp Kellogg will be short lived, I think, as Camp Latham will soon be vacated by the First Regiment and we will take their place; they have a fine place, neatly arranged, and a clear, graveled parade ground.
 Only a portion of the regiment is there now, being companies K and C, First Infantry, and company C and a part of B, First Cavalry, who are without horses."
 As of March 1862, per the Daily Alta California, "At Camp Latham there are three companies of cavalry and two of infantry.
 In Camp Kellogg, adjoining Camp Latham, there are six companies."
-The Alta California also reported that the rains had turned Ballona from a rill to a river, seemingly resulting in the demise of Camp Kellogg.
+The Alta California also reported that the rains had turned Ballona from a rill to a river, seemingly swamping Camp Kellogg, resulting in its closure.

-Also that month an intoxicated soldier named George McDermott stabbed to death a local man named Guadalupe Moreno, at "a low liquor shanty operated by a Mexican" that located just outside the perimeter of Camp Latham.
+Also in March 1862 an intoxicated soldier named George McDermott stabbed to death a local man named Guadalupe Moreno, at "a low liquor shanty operated by a Mexican" that was located just outside the perimeter of Camp Latham.
 Per the Weekly Butte Record, "The murderer was sent to town under a guard of soldiers, and placed in jail.
 He attempted to escape after committing the deed.
 He is said to be only twenty years of age, and until this time was never known to drink, and had always borne a good character.
 A bill has been found against him for murder by the Grand Jury."
-McDermott was ultimately sentenced to 10 years "in the penitentiary" by the Los Angeles District Court.
+In April 1862 McDermott was sentenced to 10 years "in the penitentiary" by the Los Angeles District Court.